-Tampa Traumatic Brain Injury Attorneys
+Tampa Brain Injury Attorney

-If you or someone you love sustained this type of injury because of someone else’s negligence or wrongful action, consult with a Tampa traumatic brain injury lawyer at our firm.
-You could be entitled to financial compensation, and our experienced team at Robert Sparks Attorneys is prepared to fight for you.
+Traumatic brain injuries (TBIs) are caused by trauma to the head that is so severe that it affects the brain.
+TBIs can result in lifelong damage and, in some cases, death.
+People who sustain brain injuries usually need ongoing medical care.
+If you or someone you love sustained this type of injury because of someone else's negligence or wrongful action, consult with a brain injury attorney in Tampa at our firm.
+You could be entitled to financial compensation, and our dedicated team at Robert Sparks Attorneys is ready to fight for you.

 What Constitutes a Traumatic Brain Injury?